bciancio/ProjectToHeroku/README.md

   [*A GREAT RESOURCE*](http://mvnrepository.com/search?q=SEARCH+WHAT+YOU+WANT+HERE) for knowing what the <dependency>looks     like.

   3. When I added these in the top right some message came up saying 'maven needs something' I  hit 'enable auto something'.
-    * Basically every time a dependency is added maven will do something and add it to the libraries.
-IT TAKES A BIT FOR YOUR       PROJECT TO RE-INDEX/BUILD
+    * Basically every time a dependency is added it adds it to your project.
+IT TAKES A BIT when you add a dependency for it       your project to re-index.

 3. Check to see if *we broke the project* (run main method) - This step might be repeated if errors match/similiar
   * ```Error:(73, 49) java: diamond operator is not supported in -source 1.5(use -source 7 or     higher to enable diamond operator)``` [Source4Below](https://madjavaenterprise2015.slack.com/files/mcalabro/F0EBBAJJH/screen_shot_2015-11-11_at_5.58.52_pm.png)